dungpa/SMT2Parser/README.txt

 - Need a lot of test cases to test parsing.
 - AST should be revised.
 - A lot of duplication should be removed.
-- Handling numbers are not elegant.
+- Handling numbers is not elegant.

 2012.01.31:
 - Have some trouble of parsing Sexpressions based on whitespaces.